Michael0x2a/curated-programming-resources/resources.md

     - [Thinking in Java, 3rd edition][java-thinking]
       Note: the fourth edition is the latest one, but currently is not free.
 The website can also be a little hard to navigate -- the direct download link is [here][java-thinking-direct].
 Assumes some basic prior programming experience.
     - [TutorialsPoint's Java Tutorial][java-tutorialspoint]
+      An introduction to Java.
 Tends to focus mainly on syntax.
 May also make a good reference.
     - [The Java Tutorial][java-oracle]
       The official Java tutorial, produced by Oracle.
 Tends to focus on language features and syntax.
     - [More free books][java-more]